Chelsea Handler Opens Up About Her Painful Past In Latest Memoir

-Chelsea Handler is well-known for bringing laughter to her audience, but the comedian has opened up about some dark, painful moments in her new book Life Will Be The Death Of Me:…And You Too!
-As Radar Online shared, Handler tells the tragic story of losing her beloved brother at a young age, and of a dark family secret that she recently uncovered.
+Chelsea Handler is well known for bringing laughter to her audience, but the comedian opened up about some dark, painful moments in her new book Life Will Be The Death Of Me:…And You Too!
+As Radar Online shared, Handler tells the tragic story of losing her beloved brother at a young age and of a dark family secret that she recently uncovered.

-When she would hear her parents sobs through the door, she would leave the house and occupy herself elsewhere.
-She said the incident caused her parents to become “unreliable” and, thus, she began acting out in school to gain the attention she was missing at home.
+When she would hear her parents’ sobs through the door, she would leave the house and occupy herself elsewhere.
+She said the incident caused her parents to become “unreliable,” and thus, she began acting out in school to gain the attention she was missing at home.
 Chandler was frequently disciplined in school because of this.

 “I tried to get attention in other ways at school – however I could – which resulted in me constantly having to stay after school and sit in detention,” she shared.